AEDziepak/AEDziepak.github.io/_pages/about.md

 “<a href="https:\\aedziepak.github.io\files\Incomplete Info.pdf">Spatial Competition with Incomplete Information</a>,” revision of original theory dissertation
 3rd-year paper and chapter of original theory dissertation, my first job paper, and VPI&SU Working Paper #E95-49, November 1995.

-“Spatial Competition with Multimodal Transportation Costs,” 1992, an idea for a paper that was not included in my original theory dissertation.

 “On Gabsewicz and Garella’s ‘Price Search and Spatial Competition,’” 3rd-year paper for original theory dissertation, February 1990.